Arthurauthor/Chingu-BotLab-docBert/README.md

 **Important** :

 Create a new file named `constants.js` in the `src` folder: `src/constants.js`.
-Add the file to .gitignore before doing anything else.
+Make sure `constants.js` is in .gitignore before doing anything else.

 ```
 // .gitignore

-src/constants/js
+src/constants.js

 ```
 Store the API token you received from Slack into a variable in `src/constants.js`, and export it.